Facts and Figures

 Some key facts and figures about the size and impact of the social enterprise movement

-There are 100,000 social enterprises in the UK, contributing £60 billion to the economy and employing 2 million people.
+There are 131,000 social enterprises in the UK, with a collective turnover of £78 billion and a workforce of 2.3 million

 Social enterprises work in every sector of the UK economy, from consumer products and services, providing high quality public services, local community resources, creative agencies, arts organisations, recycling projects, cafes and restaurants or and waste management companies.
 A third of community healthcare providers are social enterprises.